321 Years Ago

 “How did you know that would work?” another asked.

-Egil stepped away before they could fully encircle him, eyeing them all warily.
+Egil stepped away before they could fully encircle him, keeping his back to the forest while eyeing them all warily.
 They barely seemed to notice his hesitation, too caught up in their own excitement and the rush of adrenaline that follows a near-death experience.
-Guessing an alfar’s age always posed a challenge, but based on their manner and dress, Egil knew these were young.
+Guessing an alfar’s age always posed a challenge, but based on their manner and dress, Egil knew these four were young.

 “What are you doing here?” he asked them.
 “This forest is dangerous.”